andgineer/TRegExpr/docs/tregexpr_interface.rst

 Compile
 ~~~~~~~

 [Re]compile r.e.
-Usefull for example for GUI r.e. editors (to check all
+Useful for example for GUI r.e. editors (to check all
 properties validity).

 Dump